Bauers hits for cycle as Indians drub Tigers 13-4

 Perez added a two-run double, and Bauers hit an RBI triple.

-Bauers completed his cycle with a homer to right that went an estimated 406 feet and made it 13-3.
+Bauers completed his cycle with a homer that went an estimated 406 feet and made it 13-3.

 The game was played with three umpires after third-base ump Jim Wolf left in the first inning.
 There was no announcement of a reason for Wolf’s departure.